-By this rule “amplified sound” can have a maximin 45 dBA level at nighttime, at “point of reception”.
+By this rule, “amplified sound” can have a maximin 45 dBA level at nighttime, at the “point of reception.”
 Is the noise of some mechanical equipment an “amplified sound”?
 It is a matter of interpretation.
-By strict meaning, amplified sound comes from sound reinforcing equipment, such as a speaker.
-In any case, noise at 45 dBA is very audible and will interfere with sleep of most people.
+By strict meaning, amplified sound comes from sound-reinforcing equipment, such as a speaker.
+In any case, noise at 45 dBA is very audible and will interfere with most people's sleep.

-Another point of interpretation and potential dispute is the noise test duration.
+Another point of interpretation and the potential dispute is the noise test duration.
 The bylaw defines the noise level test for stationary sources as Leq over 1 hour.
-In one of my client’s situation, the noise test level was about 49 dBA over the duration of the noise instance, about 1 minute.
-If tested over 1 hour, the reading would be much lower.
-However, “amplified sound” is tested in terms of Leq for a 10-minute period.
-The bylaw does not address noise test for short duration sounds, however loud.
+In one of my client’s situations, the noise test level was about 49 dBA throughout the noise instance, about 1 minute.
+Therefore, if tested over 1 hour, the reading would be much lower.
+However, “amplified sound” is tested in terms of Leq for 10 minutes.
+The bylaw does not address noise tests for short-duration sounds, however loud.

 Industry recommendations about mechanical noise

 An industry organization, ASHRAE provides recommendations for maximum noise levels

 created by mechanical equipment in residential areas.
 These recommendations have no force in law, but acoustical consultants often use them in their assessments and recommendations about mechanical noise.